 Since there are only a few strong earthquakes with $M \ge 7$ in the Xianshuihe East-Yunnan seismic belt, the Omi-R-J model is selected as the aftershock parameter model.
-According to the spatial division of the Seismic Ground Motion Parameters Zonation Map of China (GB18306-2015), the median values of the p, c, K and b values (see Table 2) used in the Omi-R-J model (Omi et al., 2013, 2016, 2019) for the aftershock sequence samples from the Xianshuihe East-Yunnan seismic belt are 0.8747, 0.0187, 0.0133 and 0.8361, respectively.
-The aftershock sequences are 320 generated according to these median values and the following steps:
+According to the spatial division of the Seismic ground motion parameters zonation map of China (GB 18306-2015), the median values of the p, c, K, and b values (see Table 2) used in the Omi-R-J model (Omi et al., 2013, 2016, 2019) for the aftershock sequence samples from the Xianshuihe East- Yunnan seismic belt are 0.8747, 0.0187, 0.0133, and 0.8361, respectively.
+The aftershock sequences are generated according to these median values and the following steps.

-(1) The mainshock sequences are simulated by the Monte Carlo method based on the Seismic Ground Motion Parameters Zonation Map of China (GB18306-2015).
+The mainshock sequences are simulated by the Monte Carlo method based on the Seismic ground motion parameters zonation map of China (GB 18306-2015).
 Each synthetic sequence represents a 1-year possible distribution of earthquakes in the region that is consistent with the seismicity model (Wu et al., 2020).
-Considering the destructiveness of the earthquake, when the magnitude threshold for the mainshock is met (i.g., M ≥ 6.0 in this study considering a potential sufficiently large impact on the site, and the value can be adjusted as needed), the aftershock sequence sampling is started.
+Considering the destructiveness of the earthquake, when the magnitude threshold for the mainshock is met (i.e., $M \ge 6.0$ in this study considering a sufficiently large potential impact on the site, and the value can be adjusted as needed), the aftershock sequence sampling is started.

-(2) The minimum magnitude of the aftershock sequence is set to 4.0, and the maximum magnitude is equal to the magnitude of the mainshock.
+The minimum magnitude of the aftershock sequence is set to 4.0, and the maximum magnitude is equal to the magnitude of the mainshock.
 In fact, the magnitude of aftershocks can be greater than that of the mainshock.
-In this study, we focus on the 'aftershocks', so we adopted the assumption of Iervolino et al. (2014).
+In this study, we focus on the "aftershocks", so we adopted the assumption of Iervolino et al. (2014).
 That method assumes foreshocks do not contribute exceedances, aftershocks do not trigger their own aftershocks, and aftershocks are smaller than the mainshocks.
-The aftershock sequence satisfies the magnitude-frequency relationship N(M)=10^{a-bM}.
-The aftershock occurrence time t is within 30 days after the mainshock and follows the Omori-Utsu formula N(t)=K/(t+c)^p.
-The time interval between a strong aftershock and the mainshock varies from a few seconds to several years, but most strong aftershocks occur a few days or even a day after
+The aftershock sequence satisfies the magnitudefrequency relationship $N(M) = 10^{a-bM}$.
+The aftershock occurrence time t is within 30 d of the mainshock and follows the Omori-Utsu formula $N(t) = \frac{K}{(t+c)^p}$.
+The time interval between a strong aftershock and the mainshock varies from a few seconds to several years, but most strong aftershocks occur a few days or even a day after the main shock (JMA, 2009; Tahir et al., 2012).
+A length of 30 d is taken as the duration for a simplified calculation and can be changed as needed.
+According to the median values of p, c, k, and b and the upper limit of magnitude of the potential sources, the magnitude and time series of aftershocks with $M \ge 4$ are simulated.

-- the main shock (Japan Meteorological Agency, 2009; Tahir et al., 2012).
-A length of 30 days is taken as the duration for a simplified calculation, and can be changed as needed.
-According to the median values of p, c, K and b and the upper limit of magnitude of the potential sources, the magnitude and time series of aftershocks with $M \ge 4$ are simulated. - (3) According to the empirical relationship between the magnitude of the mainshock and the rupture scale (Wells & Coppersmith, 1994), the rupture length and width are calculated by:
+According to the empirical relationship between the magnitude of the mainshock and the rupture scale (Wells and Coppersmith, 1994), the rupture length and width are calculated by

-$$L=10^{(-3.22+0.69M{\rm W})} \tag{11}$$
+$$L = 10^{(-3.22 + 0.69M{\rm w})},\tag{11}$$

-$$W = 10^{(-1.01+0.32M{\rm W})} \tag{12}$$
+$$W = 10^{(-1.01 + 0.32M{\rm w})}.$$ (12)